In today’s tutorial, we’ll see how to use VMetal in Nitrux.

 Then, we can proceed to add the necessary files for VMetal, such as the ISO to install Windows and the ISO with the VirtIO drivers.

-As for the ISO files, VMetal will automatically download the VirtIO ISO file, but it will prompt the user to download a Windows ISO from Microsoft.
+VMetal will automatically download the VirtIO ISO file for the ISO files but prompt the user to download a Windows ISO from Microsoft.

 Below is the directory structure for VMetal.
 If any of the files mentioned are missing (virtual drives, ISO files), VMetal will not start.
 As mentioned, VMetal can also load firmware files, i.e., ROMs, for GPUs.
 In the case of this computer, the secondary GPU is an EVGA GTX 1080.
 The easiest method to obtain the ROM firmware files is to download them from Techpowerup.
 VMetal will use the specific file (“vm_gpu.rom“).